— Law and Sin —

 Sin causes a debt, but since Golgotha this debt is no longer to the universe but to God.
 And God forgives.

-This leaves any human with the following choice:
+This leaves any human with the following choices:

-The Hebrew word for Law (Torah) is a derivation of the verb (yara), throw, cast or shoot.
+The Hebrew word for Law (Torah) is a derivation of the verb ירה (yara), throw, cast or shoot.
 This verb is used when arrows are shot, stones are thrown or stacked and even when lots are cast.
-Other derivations of this same verb is (yoreh), early rain, (moreh), which means both early rain and teacher.
+Other derivations of this same verb are יורה (yoreh), early rain, and מורה (moreh), which means both early rain and teacher.
 Basically, the verb and its nouns have to do with many little impulses that cause a larger and unified event, or serve to obtain a larger and unified objective.

 Jesus summed up the Law by stating what the "larger and unified objective" of all God's instructions are: You shall love the Lord your God with all your heart and with all your soul and with all your mind & You shall love your neighbor as yourself.

-This peculiar word salah is used only to describe the response of God to atonement for sin, and roughly means the same as our English words forgiveness or absolution if these phrases weren't as loosely used to also describe actions between humans.
+This peculiar word salah is used only to describe the response of God to atonement for sin, and roughly means the same as our English word "forgiveness" or "absolution" if these phrases weren't as loosely used to also describe actions between humans.
 Salah never refers to people forgiving people; it is solely reserved for God.

 Harris, Archer & Waltke write, "One of the greatest evangelical notes in the OT is struck by this word: forgiveness and pardon from the very God of forgiveness."